 - Remove your contact lenses.
 If you wear contact lenses, take them out until all the signs and symptoms of the infection have gone.
 Avoid using contact lenses until 24 hours after you have finished a course of treatment.
 Do not re-use the lenses after the infection has passed as the old lens could be a potential source of re-infection; always use new lenses, solutions and cases after an infection.

 - Use lubricant eye drops – these are available over the counter at pharmacies or they may be prescribed for you; they may help ease any soreness and stickiness in your eyes; always follow the manufacturer’s instructions.

 - Gently clean away sticky discharge from your eyelids and lashes using cotton wool soaked in water.

 - Wash your hands regularly.
 This is particularly important after you have touched your infected eyes and will stop the infection spreading to other people.

 Antibiotics are not usually prescribed for infective conjunctivitis as it usually clears up by itself and there is a very low risk of complications for untreated conjunctivitis.

 However, if the infection is particularly severe or it has lasted for more than two weeks, you may be prescribed antibiotics.
 Some schools or playgroups may insist that a child is treated with antibiotics before they can return, although this is rarely necessary.

 Chloramphenicol and fusidic acid are the two main types of antibiotics that may be prescribed are:

 Chloramphenicol is usually the first choice and comes in the form of eye drops.
 It's available without a prescription from pharmacies to treat bacterial conjunctivitis.

 If eye drops are not suitable for you, you may be prescribed the antibiotic as an eye ointment instead.

 Fusidic acid may be prescribed if chloramphenicol is not suitable for you.
 It's often better for children and elderly people as it doesn't need to be used as often.
 It is also the preferred treatment for pregnant women.

 Eye drops can briefly cause blurred vision.
 Avoid driving or operating machinery straight after using eye drops.

-Usually, neither chloramphenicol nor fusidic acid cause side effects, although they can cause a slight stinging or burning sensation in your eye.
+Chloramphenicol and fusidic acid can also cause some other side effects, such as a slight stinging or burning sensation in your eye.
 This feeling should not last long.